nfabir2018331087/TunExpo/README.md

 # AI Project - Group 09

-This is a repository of Group 9 for Artificial Intelligence project of CSE 338 course.
+This is a repository for Artificial Intelligence Lab(CSE 338) project of Group 09.

 ## Project Title: TunExpo

-A music recommendation system based on facial emotion recognition using deep learning.
+A music recommendation system based on facial emotion recognition.
+Mainly this project is done using deep learning.
+In terms of building website, Javascript(React) and Python(Flask) frameworks are used for frontend and backend respectively.
+Spotify API is used for whole music purpose.

-## Group Members:

-1. **Amir Hamza**
-   Reg No: 2018331011
-2. **MD.
-Abdul Kadir**
-   Reg No: 2018331055
-3. **Nafis Fuad Abir**
-   Reg No: 2018331087
-4. **Ahmadul Hasan**
-   Reg No: 2018331109
-5. **Muhit Mahmud**
-   Reg No: 2018331113

 ## How to run the project